 Instructions

-In a large mixing bowl, combine the all purpose flour, small cubes of cold butter, fresh thyme leaves, and kosher salt.
+In a large mixing bowl, combine the all purpose flour, small cubes of cold butter, sugar, and kosher salt.
 Use your fingertips to squeeze the cubes of butter into the flour, flattening them out into small sheets of flour-coated butter.
 Continue squeezing the flour into the butter for 5-6 minutes until the mixture is crumbly.

 - Add the ice water, and use a spatula or wooden spoon to combine.
 The dough will just start to come together, but will still be very crumbly and shaggy.
 Line the work surface with a piece of plastic wrap, then pour the shaggy dough onto the plastic wrap.
 Use the plastic wrap to gather the dough together, and press it into a disc shape.
 Chill in the refrigerator for at least 45 minutes.